MorganRuffell/Creative-Engine/README.md

 #### Legal
 The code within this repository is property of Ruffell Interactive Limited, a company guaranteed by shares in the United Kingdom.
-This code is licenced under the GPL-3.0 Licence.
+This code is licenced under the CC-NC-ND Licence.
 Details of which are stored in the licence file.